TenOs/gousto-backend-challenge/README.markdown

 ### Impressions

 I liked working on this challenge, I think it was nice to work on some recipes.
-However your missing some French recipes in it!!!
+However you're missing some French recipes in it!!!

 Anyway thank you for the fun ;)